moritz-hoelting/dark-panda-upb/README.md

 Issues can be reported [here](https://github.com/moritz-hoelting/dark-panda-upb/issues).
 Please be specific and help me find a way to solve it.
 You can also fix it yourself and create a [pull request](https://github.com/moritz-hoelting/dark-panda-upb/pulls).

 ## Contributing
-Please only edit the .scss file, not the .css!
+Please only edit .scss files, not .css!
 That file is only for installation.
 Compile scss before pushing.